-This symbol is submitted in lieu of a grade when a thesis is still in progress at the end of the first term of registration for the thesis, and in subsequent terms within the time limit for completion, until the thesis is completed, submitted, evaluated and a final grade (P or F) is assigned.
+This symbol is used in lieu of a grade when a thesis is still in progress.
+It is assigned at the end of the first term of registration for the thesis, and in subsequent terms within the time limit for completion, until the thesis is completed, submitted, evaluated and a final grade (P or F) is assigned.
+No credits are awarded for a thesis while it is in progress.